17 Reasons why we love Puerto Viejo Beach or Playa Puerto Viejo

 The Salsa Brava offers left and right reef breaks and probably the heaviest wave in Costa Rica.
 It builds in deep water and breaks over a shallow reef.
 The wave is very competitive and for experts only.

-Playa Negra, or Black Beach, has a great year-around beach brake.
+Playa Negra, or Black Beach, has a great year-round beach break.
 The best conditions are in the early morning.
 The swell comes from the south or east.

 Intermediate surfers should try the beach break just south of Playa Cocles.
 You can surf here all day.